DrBobo/AzureTips/Tip002/README.md

 ## 💪 A possible solution
 The steps I'm describing here are also reflected in the powershell script and provided as separated PowerShell functions.
-Although my powershell script can run as a whole, I would not recommend it.
 My goal is to explain to you the steps you need to take if you want to move VM out of Availability Zone and how you can do it using the PowerShell.
 It is very important that you understand the whole script and whether it fully or only partially reflects to your landscape.
 Check the [list](https://docs.microsoft.com/en-us/azure/availability-zones/az-region) of  Azure services that support Availability Zones!

 Step 1.
-Get the details from the VM to be moved out of Availability Zone
+Get the details from the VM to be moved out of Availability Zone, and create the ARM Template from that VM.

 Step 2.
 Move all VM disks from Availability Zones!
 We will first make a snapshot of all disks on the VM!
 The disk snapshots are created in Target ResourceGroup.
 If you want to clean Target ResourceGroup later you have to do it yourself.
 Currently script is not doing that!